roachhd/roachhd.github.io/_posts/2014-11-13-setting-up-for-new-habits.md

 layout: post
 title: Setting Up For New Habits
 description: Prepare to start or break a habit and you'll have better chances of success.
-tags: [habits, life hack]
+tags: [lifehack, habits]
-category: Zen Life
+category: Lifehack
 ---
 Today is the day to prepare yourself to start a new habit.
 So for the next month, starting now, you're ready to start your new habit.
 Lets get set up for maximum chances of success.